Installation Guide

 Required

-Option 1: VS Code Extension (Easiest - One-Click Setup)
+VS Code Extension (Easiest - One-Click Setup)

 Best for: GitHub Copilot users, beginners, anyone wanting automatic configuration